lbrn/lbrn-v2/site_collections/_posts/2023-09-15-Fall-Pine-Bioinformatics-Training-2023.md

 Financial aid for this training is available for LBRN campuses applicants.

-FOR MORE DETAILS, REACH OUT TO DR.EMMANUELLE RUIZ, AT DR.KOUSOULAS LAB (ERUIZ10@LSU.EDU | OFFICE: 225-578-9084)
+FOR MORE DETAILS, REACH OUT TO DR.EMMANUELLE RUIZ, AT DR.KOUSOULAS LAB (ERUIZ10 at LSU.EDU)